How to Adopt a Baby in Missouri in 5 Steps

 Understand that the adoption process brings with it many ups and downs

-To learn more about the requirements for adopting a baby in Missouri, see “Adoption Requirements in Missouri.”
+To learn more about the requirements for adopting a baby in Missouri, read our complete guide to MO adoption requirements.

 Before adopting a child in Missouri, you’ll be required to complete a home study.
 This is an assessment of your suitability to adopt performed by a licensed social worker.
 It evaluates not only your readiness to adopt, but also prepares you for the process and serves to help match you with potential birth parents.